Sour Cherry Thumbprint Cookies

 by Lora Wiley-Lennartz

 We have a gorgeous Cherry tree in our yard.
-Unfortunately I left home for the summer before any cherries were ripe so none for me this year or for the blog 🙁 The dwarf goat likes to stand on the chicken house and eat them right off the tree.
+Unfortunately, I left home for the summer before any cherries were ripe, so none for me this year or for the blog 🙁 The dwarf goat stands on the chicken house and eats them right off the tree.
+I can’t point any fingers at the goat.
+Because this reminds me of how I stand in the kitchen and eat cookies right off the counter.
+These Sour Cherry Thumbprint Cookies are no exception.

 Our Cherry Tree in Bloom

-In anticipation of spending several months away from home, I pulled everything out of the freezer and found dough from the four ingredient cookie I like to make different versions of.
-The recipe is from a 37 year old German cookbook I bought in the local thrift store.
+In anticipation of spending several months away from home, I pulled everything out of the freezer and found dough from the four-ingredient cookie recipe from which I make different versions.
+This recipe is adapted from a 37-year-old German cookbook I bought in a local thrift store.

-I also had a bit of leftover hazelnut marzipan so I layered it in with the jam on some of the cookies.
-It was a winner.
-Great taste combo.
+I also had a bit of leftover hazelnut marzipan, so I layered it with the jam on some of the cookies.
+Consequently, these Sour Cherry Thumbprint Cookies are a cookie win.
+An easy-to-make recipe, using a few ingredients that produces a great taste combo. taste combo.

 Ingredients